RuthAShaffer/An-approachable-guide-to-running-experiments-online-using-JsPsych-and-MySQL/README.md

 # An approachable guide to running experiments online using JsPsych and MySQL
-A step-by-step guide to be used with JsPsych’s online tutorials.
+A step-by-step guide to be used alongside JsPsych’s online tutorials.
 This manual and tutorial was written with the aim of providing a starting point for online data collection for those with little-to-no programming experience.

 Ruth Shaffer
 May 2017